High School Development

 Colleges are ultimately looking for initiative, follow-through, and the desire to make an impact on the community.
 To this end, we help students identify, develop, and deepen interests that feel authentic to them.

-We suggest activities, clubs, and service opportunities linked to their activities, throw out crazy ideas to see if any stick, and try to expand their thinking by sharing articles, ideas, and media that might interest them.
+We suggest activities, clubs, and service opportunities linked to their activities, throw out a range of ideas to see if any stick, and try to expand their thinking by sharing articles, ideas, and media that might interest them.

 By the end of junior year, we have a story to tell the college that makes sense with the student’s academic strengths and extracurricular activities.